 I’ve had two conversations with brides this week concerning wedding dresses.
 One is due to get married and one has just got married.
 Both are my type of clients – they are a little alternative so didn’t really want the traditional wedding and both didn’t envisage themselves wearing the usual ivory long dress.
-The one that already got married said that in the end she did wear a long ivory dress because she couldn’t find any alternatives she liked and because everyone expected her to.
+The one that already got married said that in the end, she did wear a long ivory dress because she couldn’t find any alternatives she liked and because everyone expected her to.
 This made me sad.
 It’s your day – wear what YOU want!
+Be different!

 The future bride has been to 3 wedding dress boutiques so far and has only been shown dress after dress that is long and either white or ivory.
 Two of the shops didn’t have a single shorter dress!